10 Best Beaches in Corfu, Greece

 This is definitely one of the more touristy beaches in terms of how commercialized it is.

 There are beach chairs all over, but they must be rented for the day.
 It’s 10 euros per chair (that price may change seasonally), but we just dropped our stuff on the beach and enjoyed a swim in the sea.
-Bring a lightweight towel to lay out on if you don’t want to pay for a chair.
+Bring a lightweight towel to lie out on if you don’t want to pay for a chair.

-The water is SO clear here, with beautiful large rocks jutting out of the water on either side.
+The water is SO clear here, with beautiful, large rocks jutting out of the water on either side.
 The rocks nicely frame the beach and make it feel more like a protected bay.

 One thing I like about this beach is that it gets deep quickly.
 You don’t need to swim far out to reach a point where your legs can’t reach the bottom.
 Maybe that’s a con for you, but it’s a pro for me!